SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 - `Argument10`: *(string)* flash container class.

-1. 'flash' has a default flash container class set to `flash-container`.
+1. 'flash' has a default flash container class set to `.flash-container`.
     - Only string are accepted.
+    - Please place a `.` or `#` in the argument to imply whether the custom container is selected through an ID or Class.
+    - The container is automatically removed after usage.
+This is expected behaviour because the container should also be dynamically made right before the macro call.
+This is because the element **must** exist.
+I recommend pairing it with a widget to create the container, and right after call the macro.

 **NOTE:** This breaks ALL existing `css` rules.
 Thus, the user must supply their own.